Cons for using Pinnacle

 4. Some devices don’t do wireless at all.
 Higher-end printers and phones, for example.
 It is possible to get wireless phones, but they are more expensive and we do not recommend it.
 It’s a recipe for unreliability, and phones are the LAST thing you want to be unreliable.
 Similarly, you want printers to always work – they typically don’t need the mobility that wireless provides.

 5. Interference – it’s easy for devices we don’t control to conflict with a wireless network, and it’s even quite possible (likely in fact) that multiple access points in the same building can conflict and reduce performance.

 We don’t work on printers – we will help you with basic troubleshooting and connectivity, but printer issues are generally outside the scope of our contract.

-For simplicity, we require that all printers be connected to a local machine, or connected via IP through the server.
-If you have a few printers that are currently shared, we will provide up to 5 USB to Ethernet adapters at our expense.
+For simplicity and ease of troubleshooting, we require that all printers be connected to a local machine, or connected via IP through the server.
 Printers that are not new enough to have Windows 10 drivers will not be supported by us at all.